duncanhorn/winsdk/README.md

 * Rename types/constants to more "C++ friendly" snake_case names

 ## Type mappings
-Here's a (likely incomplete) list of the mapping between "Windows types" and their equivalent type(s) used in this project:
+Here's an (incomplete) list of the mapping between "Windows types" and their equivalent type(s) used in this project:

 |Windows Type|Actual Type|
 |------------|-----------|